MONEY OR INCOME: Which is most important to you?- Part 2

 Jim Lorenzen, CFP®, AIF® Last week I asked which was most important to you: Never running out of money Never running out of income Whether

-Jim Lorenzen, CFP®, AIF® Which goal is most important to you? – Never running out of retirement money – Never running out of
+Jim Lorenzen, CFP®, AIF® Which goal is most important to you? – Never running out of retirement money – Never running out of retirement income

 Jim Lorenzen, CFP®, AIF® In a previous post I talked about how everyone now has to be his/her own actuary, if they want to create

 … and what it means to your retirement income – particularly your Social Security taxation in retirement.
-Jim Lorenzen, CFP®, AIF® Most people believe
+Jim Lorenzen, CFP®, AIF® Most people believe that

-Jim Lorenzen, CFP®, AIF® Generational planning didn’t seem important for old age financial security in my grandparent’s day.
+Jim Lorenzen, CFP®, AIF® Generational planning didn’t seemimportant for old age financial security in my grandparent’s day.
 They were living at a time when Social

 Jim Lorenzen, CFP®, AIF® Most of us want to learn how to diversify investments so we can reduce investment risk – but it may be

 Jim Lorenzen, CFP®, AIF® Ever hear about the 4% Rule?
 It’s about safe withdrawal rates for retirement income.
-If you’ve been following my pontifications
+If you’ve been following my pontifications over

 Jim Lorenzen, CFP®, AIF® Who better to talk about taxes in retirement and income taxes than a CPA?
 You may be familiar with Ed Slott